Philadelphia College of Osteopathic Medicine: Campuses

 PCOM operates three campuses; one campus is located in Philadelphia, another is near Atlanta in Suwanee, Georgia and the third is in Moultrie, Georgia.
 The Philadelphia campus is 17 acres, and the Georgia campus in Suwanee is 23 acres.

 The PCOM Library is the college's library.
 In addition to its other activities, the library is also responsible for the creation of the college's institutional repository, the Digital Commons at PCOM.

 Student life

 Students at both the Philadelphia and Georgia campuses have access to fitness centers, and participate in several recreational and professional clubs on campus.
 PCOM hosts the sole remaining chapter Phi Sigma Gamma, an osteopathic fraternity, which was founded in 1917.
 The college hosts an active chapter of Sigma Sigma Phi, a national Osteopathic Medicine Honors Fraternity that emphasizes community service and scholastic achievement.

 Healthcare centers

-In addition to its affiliation with several teaching hospitals, PCOM runs several primary care healthcare centers including Cambria Division Healthcare Center, Lancaster Avenue Healthcare Center, and Family Medicine at PCOM.
+In addition to its affiliation with several teaching hospitals, PCOM runs several primary care healthcare centers including Cambria Division Healthcare Center, Lancaster Avenue Healthcare Center, and the Hassman Family Medicine Center.
 The clinics serve the dual purpose of providing community-based health care as well as providing educational experiences for medical students.
 Services include family medicine, gynecology, dermatology, geriatrics, psychology, and OMM.